Tutorial for Linear Dimensions¶

 The method shift_text()

-shifts the measurement text away from the default text
+measurement text away from the default text location.
+The shifting directions

-location.
-Shifting directions are aligned to the text direction, which is the direction of the dimension line in most
+are aligned to the text direction, which is the direction of the dimension line

 dim = msp.add_linear_dim(base=(3, 2), p1=(3, 0), p2=(6, 0))